Calindra/cartesi-proposals/proposal-04-Syscoin-Specification-Discovery.md

 **Technical details**
 <!--[Provide a technical description here, and please use images and diagrams to support it.] -->
 ![Cartesi and Syscoin](https://github.com/Calindra/cartesi-proposals/blob/main/images/cartesi_proposal_Syscoin_3.png?raw=true)

-1. We will create a specification for a client called Web3DAClient to simplify the process of uploading data to the Syscoin DA solution and sending the hash to InputBox through DAContract.
+We will create a technical specification for:

+1. A client called Web3DAClient to simplify the process of uploading data to the Syscoin DA solution and sending the hash to InputBox through DAContract.
-2. We will specify the SyscoinFetcher component to fetch the data from Syscoin given a hash.
+2. The SyscoinFetcher component to fetch the data from Syscoin given a hash.

-3. We will specify a smart contract, DAContract, will be specified to validate data availability, providing protection to InputBox against malicious attacks.
+3. A smart contract, DAContract, will be specified to validate data availability, providing protection to InputBox against malicious attacks.
 4. Inside Cartesi's solution, we will specify an integration with the Dispatcher component to transmit the fetched data to the ServerManager.
 This way, the DApp will receive the data within the input payload.

 All ideas are subject to change during the discovery process.